yamisama/AFDesignLoad/doc/source/file_format.rst

 The #FT2 section replaces the older #FAT section in Affinity versions from 1.5 on (file format version 10).

+If there are no files in the container (i.e. no #Fil sections), the #FT2 section is not written at all and the corresponding offset field in the main header is set to zero.

 This is the header for the version 2 FAT: